1990 United States elections

 The Democratic Party built on its majorities in both chambers of Congress.
 They picked up a net of one seat in the Senate.
-Democrats won the nationwide popular vote for the House of Representatives by a margin of 7.8 point percentage points, picking up a net of seven seats.
+Democrats won the nationwide popular vote for the House of Representatives by a margin of 7.8 percentage points, picking up a net of seven seats.
 In the gubernatorial elections, both parties lost a net of one seat to third parties.

-The Democratic performance was underwhelming, but a wave wasn't needed due to the party already having solid control of Congress.

 Federal elections

 Senate elections

 The 1990 Senate elections featured the smallest number of seats changing parties in US history since the passage of the Seventeenth Amendment in 1913 with only one seat changing parties.
 That election featured Democrat Paul Wellstone defeating incumbent Republican Rudy Boschwitz in Minnesota.

 House of Representatives elections

 Democrats won the nationwide popular vote for the House of Representatives by a margin of 7.8 percentage points, picking up a net of seven seats.

 State elections

 Heading into the elections, there were 20 seats held by Democrats and 16 held by Republicans.
 By the end of the elections, 19 seats would be held by a Democrat, 15 would be held by a Republican, and two would be held by other parties.

 Notably in these elections, there were two people elected from a third party: a former Alaskan governor and Secretary of the Interior, Joseph Hickel, was elected governor as a part of the Alaskan Independence Party, and former U.S. Senator Lowell Weicker of Connecticut won on A Connecticut Party's ticket.
 In addition to Weicker, two other U.S. senators were elected governors that year: Republican Pete Wilson of California and Democrat Lawton Chiles of Florida.
 The 1990 cycle saw six incumbent governors defeated.
 These were Republicans Mike Hayden of Kansas, Kay Orr of Nebraska, Bob Martinez of Florida and Edward DiPrete of Rhode Island, as well as Democrats James Blanchard of Michigan and Rudy Perpich of Minnesota.